15.2 Distributing Different Data Types to Different Locations

 • Extensions repository: Disk space consumption depends on the number of extensions you add to your Vibe site.

 An extension is a software program that you can incorporate into your Vibe site in order to enhance (extend) Vibe capabilities.
 Adblock Plus is an example of a Firefox browser extension that filters out advertisements.
 You or a Java developer can create custom extensions for your Vibe site.
-For more information about creating and using Vibe extensions, see the Micro Focus Vibe 4.0.8 Developer Guide.
+For more information about creating and using Vibe extensions, see the OpenText Vibe 4.0.8 Developer Guide.

 • Archive store: A large consumer of disk space.